kailash-manasarovar/statement/docs/timeline/2024/july.md

 ### Ben says something weird, then leaves the company

-- I go back to my hotel after meeting Nicolas and bump into Ben in the foyer.
+- I go back to my hotel after meeting Nicolas.
+- Earlier that day, I had bumped into Ben in the hotel foyer.
-- He comes up to me and has a bit of a rant.
+- He is standing in the middle of the hall, in my way, and he comes up to me and has a bit of a rant.
-- Except, he's repeating the same words I said to [mushroom man at Bali](may.md#the-pakistani-yorkshire-man) to distract me while the conference hall emptied and the [Jitendra Das lookalike](../early-years/2010.md#why-i-decided-to-be-celibate-for-the-rest-of-my-life) could introduce himself.
+- Except, he's repeating the same words I said to [mushroom man at Bali](may.md#the-pakistani-yorkshire-man) when he was distracting me while the conference hall emptied and the [Jitendra Das lookalike](../early-years/2010.md#why-i-decided-to-be-celibate-for-the-rest-of-my-life), Aziz the Rust developer could introduce himself.
-- Ben famously spend months looking for Aziz the Rust engineer, or whatever his name was.
+- Ben famously spent months looking for Azif the Rust engineer, or whatever his name was.
+He reported this in every management meeting and just a few weeks before Bali, he announced that he'd found him.
-- I wonder at the time of writing if this is significant for a sedating event that evening in Brussels?
-- Ben leaves the company about a week later which is so strange because he had, apparently, a key role in the business.
+- Ben leaves the company about a week later which is so strange because he had, apparently, a key systems role in the business.
 - I don't really understand it and wonder if he was bullied out, especially since he's repeated my bullied-person words back at me.
 - I have an obsessive good view of people who probably don't deserve it, but that's OK.
+- Interestingly, when I try to find references for Ben online, there are none at all.
+Zero.

 ## Evidence of mass cyber-stalking technology, or something more sinister